meerkat-code/meerkat_country_server/README.md

 * Include Media as: Links(URLs) to Media

 ### Configuring Nginx and SSL certificates
-If necessary, install and use [Certbot](https://certbot.eff.org/) to create SSL certificates for your domain.
+If necessary, install and use [Certbot Auto](https://certbot.eff.org/docs/install.html#certbot-auto) to create SSL certificates for your domain.
 Make sure the certificates are mapped into Nginx Docker container correctly by setting the environment variables in country-specific docker-compose configuration files in the country configurations repo.

 ### Configuring Nest
 #### SQS queue